- Why would I consider weight loss surgery in Mexico?

 - When you get to the hospital

 If you are arriving the same day for surgery, you will be taken to the hospital.
-Your Patient Concierge will be waiting there to greet you.
+Our Patient valet will be waiting there to greet you.
 Our internal medicine doctor and his medical team will be there to evaluate you and clear you for surgery.

 Then you will meet your surgeon and the medical team, and have a consultation with your surgeon.
 After completing your pre-op testing, you will have your surgery.
 Surgery takes Approximately 45 minutes to 1 1/2 hours.
 PLEASE NOTE THAT SURGERY TIMES ARE APPROXIMATIONS AND ARE SUBJECT TO CHANGE TO BE EARLIER OR LATER.